 “These are not normal times,” said Caroline Roan.
-“We know our partners and patients are relying on us to support their critical work to fight COVID-19 around the world – especially in vulnerable settings.
+“We know our partners are relying on us to support their critical work to fight COVID-19 around the world – especially in vulnerable settings.
 We are committed to helping however we can and are proud of the work and commitment of the IRC.”

-NOTE: The Pfizer Foundation is a charitable organization established by Pfizer Inc. It is a separate legal entity from Pfizer Inc. with distinct legal restrictions.
+*The Pfizer Foundation is a charitable organization established by Pfizer Inc. It is a separate legal entity from Pfizer Inc. with distinct legal restrictions.

 - International Rescue Committee.
 (2021). (rep.).
 Equitable Access to Health Service: Lessons for Integrating Displaced Populations into National Health Systems.
 Retrieved from https://www.rescue.org/sites/default/files/document/5846/equitableaccesstohealthservicesfinalreportapril2021.pdf